Sumitro Djojohadikusumo: Minister of trade

-Minister of Research
+Minister of research

 On 28 March 1973, Sumitro was reassigned as State Minister of Research in the Second Development Cabinet; Radius Prawiro replaced him as Minister of Trade.
 The ministry was previously headed by Suhadi Reksowardojo during the Sukarno period, although it had been inactive until Sumitro's appointment to the office.
 In part, this reassignment to a less powerful position was due to disagreements in economic views with Suharto.
 Late in 1973 he began discussions on Indonesian economic policy with students.
 Though he was quite successful with his own students at UI, students at the Bandung Institute of Technology were less accepting of his policies and Sumitro walked out from a discussion session with them.
 Several years later, university students were openly criticizing government development policies, having initially been silenced by crackdowns following the 1974 Malari incident.
 In August 1977 Sumitro and several other ministers began touring Indonesian universities in an attempt to explain the policies to the students, but the meetings instead resulted in students confronting him on government corruption and military involvement in politics.
-By the middle of the month, accepting that the attempt had been a failure, Sumitro instead warned the students that any attempt to create a political movement would be dealt with "sternly".
+By the middle of the month, accepting that the tour had been a failure, Sumitro instead warned the students that any attempt to create a political movement would be dealt with "sternly".

 Sumitro also created a national research program involving several economics faculties and research institutes in the country to help formulate government economic policies by gaining an insight into the country's long-term growth prospects.
 He did this as he was concerned that Suharto's five-year plans were not sufficiently taking into account long-term trends and visions.
 Despite the study's use in Indonesian economic planning, it was ceased when Sumitro was replaced by Bacharuddin Jusuf Habibie upon the expiry of the cabinet on 29 March 1978.
 Not long after his removal from office, Sumitro and Chairman of the National Audit Board Umar Wirahadikusumah published an estimate which stated that around one-third of the national budget was being lost due to either waste or corruption.